cxpartners/coding-standards/README.md

 ### Write code to be read

-> Deubgging is twice as hard as writing the code in the first place.
+> Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. - Brian Kerninghan.

 Follow the principles of ['Keep It Simple, Stupid'](http://en.wikipedia.org/wiki/KISS_principle) (KISS); hard to read or obfuscated code is difficult to maintain and debug.
 Don't be too clever; write code to be read.